DmytroOnopa/theGrove-Lamp/README.md

-# theGrove🌳Lamp v2.0 🌈
+# theGrove🌳Lamp v2.5 🌈

-*"Where custom LEDs meet quirky segment displays!"* ✨
+*"Now with lightsaber mode and plasma vortex effects!"* ✨⚔️

 ## 🚀 Overview
 The theGrove🌳Lamp is an RGB LED lamp featuring:

 - 🎨 30x addressable LEDs (NeoPixel)
 - 🔣 *Crazy* 24-segment display
-- 🎛️ Encoder control with *satisfying clicks*
+- � Encoder control with *satisfying clicks*
-- 🔊 Audio feedback (*beep-boop!*)
+- 🔊 Enhanced audio feedback (*beep-boop & saber sounds!*)
 - 💾 Saves your fav settings
+- ⚔️ **NEW** Lightsaber interactive mode

-The standout feature is its unique segment display implementation that drives a non-standard indicator layout.
+The standout feature is its unique segment display and now includes a fully interactive lightsaber mode with motion effects.

 Built because *normal lamps are boring* 😎